effectivehomeoffice/effectivehomeoffice.com/README.md

 An opinionated guide to effectively work from home.

+In our talks and articles about working from home, [we](#authors) get regularily asked about the hardware and software we are using.
+We want to provide our tips for a successful setup to work from home.

-Ask us anything on Twitter with [#effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice).
+Ask us anything on Twitter with hashtag [#effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice).

 ## Hardware